rtrujillor/podcast-client/README.md

-Podcast web client that allows you to connect to a podcast service just writing the service rss url  and reproduce the podcast feeds.
+Podcast web client that allows you to connect to a podcast service just writing the service rss url, and so reproduce the podcast feeds.

 # Quickstart